 Associate Degree

-To enroll in a community college real estate degree program, you’ll likely need little more than a high school diploma or the equivalent.
-Your school may have you take placement tests to determine your overall academic ability, but you should be able to start taking classes in the next available term.
-Each school will have its own requirements for their real estate degree, possibly including a minimum GPA requirement.
+To enroll in a community college real estate degree program, you'll likely need a high school diploma or equivalent.
+Some schools may require placement tests, but you can typically start in the next term.
+Requirements may vary by school, possibly including a minimum GPA.

-All in all, an associate degree in real estate will likely include around 60 credit hours.
-These programs are structured so that you can complete them in two years, provided that you attend classes full-time.
-If your goal is to work in a real estate brokerage, you might seek a part-time job as an assistant for a real estate team or for a broker.
+An associate degree in real estate typically requires about 60 credit hours and can be completed in two years with full-time attendance.
+If you aim to work in a real estate brokerage, consider seeking a part-time job as an assistant to a real estate team or broker.

 Some classes you might take include, but are not limited to: